ProV1denCEX/Trash-Bin/Trade Account Record/README.md

 A very very simple account recording program.
 JUST A PRACTICE.

-A Python program which will create at least three classes to perform financial management.
+A Python program which will perform financial management.

 A portfolio contains assets of a person, an organization, or a company.
 An asset can be cash in an account, real estate, or stocks.
 To simplify our program, assume portfolio has a name as its attribute.